Styyx1/Ruvaak-Readme/README.md

 Take a look at [ENB Organizer](https://www.nexusmods.com/skyrim/mods/67077) for more information. \
 ENB is enabled by default, if you want to remove it, disable all mods under the ``ENB`` separator in MO2

+**NOTE: To fully remove ENB, you need to disable all mods under the ENB separator and turn it off in ENB Organiser**

 ### Optional Mods

 In your MO2 window you will find a separator called 'Optional Mods' mods within this separator are save to activate mid game unless stated otherwise.
 Removal of them is not advised mid game.